DanielRosillo/Cherry/README.md

-## This project is old, the full version with the A-Star algorithm, see..
+## This project is old, the full version with the A-Star algorithm, watch in...
 ## https://github.com/DanielRosillo/Cherry-Star

 ## Cherry Tree´s